 It may not be easy at first, but have patience, share your feelings openly and regularly with your partner, and keep trying.

 Remember, treatment doesn’t just affect one part of you.
-You’ll have to look across all 3 areas — your body, mind, and relationships — to improve your sexual wellbeing.
-It will take some work, but you don’t have to face any of these challenges alone.
-Your doctor and care team are here to support and encourage you.
+You’ll have to look across all 3 areas, body, mind and relationships, to improve your sexual wellbeing.
+It will take some work, but you don't have to face any of these challenges alone.
+Your doctor and care team are there to support and encourage you.